Dame Laura Davies has accepted the invitation to become Honorary President of the All-Party Parliamentary Group for Golf.

 The Golf Group’s Chairman, Lincoln MP Karl Karl McCartney, commented; “On behalf of the All-Party Parliamentary Group for Golf, I am delighted to welcome Dame Laura Davies as our first ever Honorary President.
 What she has achieved in the game is phenomenal and it is our intention to support both her work and hear from her where she feels we can support golf through Parliament.
 My Parliamentary colleagues and I are very much looking forward to working with her.”

-In accepting the role, Dame Laura said; “I am honoured to accept the Honorary Presidency of the All-Party Parliamentary Golf Group.
+In accepting the role, Dame Laura said; “I am honoured to accept the Honorary Presidency of the All-Party Parliamentary Group for Golf.
 The Group’s deliberately broad aims and independent role in the sport mean they can tackle issues others cannot.
 I am delighted to accept the role and look forward to working with them.”